Implement Dependency Firewall with OPA policies

 -

-Once enforced, the policy set will actively evaluate artifacts against the configured policies when they're fetched through upstream proxy registries.
+Once enforced, the policy set actively evaluates artifacts against the configured policies when they are fetched through upstream proxy registries.

 Enable Dependency Firewall